About us

 General Coordinator of TREES

-She holds a degree in International Relations and a master's degree in Economics from UNAM, with additional training in international cooperation and development.
-She has more than ten years of experience in program management and implementation in Latin America, especially in education, environment and institutional strengthening. in Latin America, especially in education, environment and institutional strengthening.
+She holds a degree in International Relations, a master's degree in Economics from UNAM and a master's degree in International Cooperation and Development from the University of Cantabria.
+She has more than ten years of experience in management and implementation of programs in Latin America, especially in education, environment and institutional strengthening.

 Teaching Team